Updated on February 14, 2017

 Kyocera joins the Tsuji Party, New Futuristic Cap for Hair Growth: Weekly Thoughts 7/16/16

-Hello everyone and welcome to a timely edition of Weekly Thoughts,
+Hello everyone and welcome to a timely edition of Weekly Thoughts.

-The news involving Kyocera and Dr. Tsuji in this Weekly Thoughts is perhaps the best development I’ve heard of this year since the original buzz of the Brotzu lotion hit the internet a few months back.
+The news involving Kyocera and Dr. Tsuji in this Weekly Thoughts is perhaps the best development I’ve heard of this year since the original buzz of the Brotzu lotion a few months back.
 This edition also features a new intriguing company that is developing a device to be worn on a person’s head to emit bioelectric signals to hair follicles.
 Sounds weird?
 Perhaps, but it is based on legitimate research.
 Check it out.